-Night had fallen outside, the horses were coming home from the pastures, and we had just finished dinner and a very good bottle of .
+Night had fallen outside, the horses were coming home from the pasture, and we had just finished dinner and a very good bottle of Kyrgyz Aragy.
 What were we going to do now?
 Go to our rooms and call it a night?
-Or stay here in the warmth of the restaurant and see what other Kyrgyz vodka brands we could try?
-Obviously, we opted for the latter choice.
-It just seemed more promising.
+Or stay here, in the warmth of the restaurant, and see what other Kyrgyz vodka brands we could try?
+Obviously, we opted for the latter.

 But I was going to talk about vodka here, right?
-Now that I am going through my notes from that night (luckily I didn’t lose them), I can tell you that Ular vodka has an okay but not very refined taste (6/10) and a boring aftertaste (5/10).
-There is nothing special about it.
+Now that I am going through my notes from the night (luckily I didn’t lose them), I can tell you that Ular has an okay but not very refined taste and a boring aftertaste.
+There’s nothing special about it.